GBKS/opendesign.guide/content/1-open-source.md

 ### Collaboration

-Projects contributions from welcome from anyone, regardless of their background or affiliation.
+Projects welcome contributions from anyone, regardless of their background or affiliation.
 Whether you're a seasoned professional or a curious newcomer, your ideas and efforts are valued.
-Also see [Chapter 4: Collaborative Workflows](/4-collaborative-workflows).

 ### Iterative progress

 With the source code being accessible to all, new ideas can be quickly implemented and tested by the community.
 This leads to faster progress and more robust solutions.
+Also see [Chapter 4: Collaborative Workflows](/4-collaborative-workflows).

 ### Quality